CT 29

 • To 1966

-By 1934, Routes 29 and 123 had switched places south of New Canaan, with Route 29 starting in Darien instead of Norwalk.
-Its length at that time was 9.44 miles.
+The result: routes 29 and 123 no longer intersected, and Route 29 started in Darien instead of Norwalk.
+Its new length was 9.44 miles.

 In 1945, there was an adjustment in New Canaan where a portion of South Avenue was deleted and a section of Oenoke Ridge Road was added to Route 29.
 In 1963 a similar switch was made to Cherry Street from South Avenue.
 I'm sorry that I don't have more details here.